harveyt/harveyt.github.io/_drafts/houston-we-have-an-error.markdown

     use a logging system like `syslog(3)`, show a GUI pop-up, or some other more reliable way of logging the error.
 In this case, it's not worth it.
-* We then exit the program, with a non-zero exit which on Unix-like systems means "There was a problem, the program did not run succesfully".
+* On line 9 we exit the program, with a non-zero exit which on Unix-like systems means "There was a problem, the program did not run succesfully".

 Terminate The Thread or Actor